usfomicshub/usfomicshub.github.io/Workshops/RNAseq_Workshop_Materials/index.md

         less hisat_index.out

 Now, we can allign our reads to this but first, make sure to go back to the ./Genomics_Training/My_Scripts folder before editing the script in vim.
 We are loading hisat2 again, to perform the alignment.

-In this script, you can see we are also loading an application called samtools.
+<div style="background-color:	#FFFFE0">📌  In this script, you can see we are also loading an application called samtools.
 We will use this to organize the allignments from hisat2.
 The hisat2 allignment outputs sam(sequence alignment maps) files.
 We use use samtools to organze these files by position and convert them to bam files which are smaller.
-The script includes the variables we want but again, we have to write the hisat command. <u>The hisat2 command is made up of the following arguments:</u>
+The script includes the variables we want but again, we have to write the hisat command. </div>

+<u>The hisat2 command is made up of the following arguments:</u>

     --r : files wth unpaired reads

     -p : a performance option defining the number of threads. ncreasing -p increases HISAT2’s memory footprint.
 E.g. when aligning to a human genome index, increasing -p from 1 to 8 increases the memory footprint by a few hundred megabytes.
 The number of threads we are using is defined by the NUMBER_OF_PROCESSOR variable.

     --dta-cufflinks : Report alignments tailored specifically for Cufflinks.
 In addition to what HISAT2 does with the above option (–dta), With this option, HISAT2 looks for novel splice sites with three signals (GT/AG, GC/AG, AT/AC), but all user-provided splice sites are used irrespective of their signals.

     -x : main argument; the basename of the index for the reference genome follows this.

   --rna-strandness : specifies strand-specific information(default is unstranded).
 For single-end reads, use F or R. For paired-end read, use either FR or RF.